nf-core/eager/docs/usage.md

 #### I am running Docker

 You may have an outdated container.
-This happens more often when running on the `dev` branch of nf-core/eager, because docker will _not_ update the container on each new commit, and thus may not get new tools called within the pipeline code.
+This happens more often when running on the `dev` branch of nf-core/eager, because Docker will _not_ update the container on each new commit, and thus may not get new tools called within the pipeline code.

-To fix, just re-pull the nf-core/eager docker container manually with:
+To fix, just re-pull the nf-core/eager Docker container manually with:

 ```bash
 docker pull nfcore/eager:dev